Healthier Snickerdoodle Cookies

 • Thoroughly mix the flour, cream of tartar, baking soda, cinnamon, and salt in a large bowl.

 • Once the wet ingredients are combined, add the dry ingredients to the bowl a little bit at a time.
-Continue to use your mixer on low to combine all of the ingredients.
+Continue to use your mixer on low to combine all of the ingredients. *If the batter is too dry, add a splash of milk.

 • Transfer the combined cookie dough to a bowl.
 Cover the bowl with plastic wrap and chill the dough in the refrigerator for at least 3 hours or overnight.
 The dough is wet and sticky so it will need time to chill and become firm.

 • Once the dough has chilled, remove the plastic wrap.
 Then, use a 1-tablespoon cookie scoop and roll the dough into balls with your hands.
 With the batter, make 28-32 cookies.
-Also, fill a bowl with 3 tablespoons of sugar or monk fruit and 1/8 teaspoon of cinnamon.
+Also, fill a bowl with 3 tablespoons of sugar and 1/8 teaspoon of cinnamon.
 Then, roll each ball of cookie dough in the sugar or monk fruit and cinnamon.

 Recipe Video